kdeldycke/awesome-engineering-team-management/readme.md

 - [L8-L10 salaries at AWS](https://news.ycombinator.com/item?id=21823987) - A reference point to what \$M+ compensation packages looks like.

+- [Why new hires often get paid more than existing employees](https://bloomberry.com/why-new-hires-often-get-paid-more-than-existing-employees/) - “and why the best way to get a bigger pay is to move to a new job.”

 - [Salaries never stay secrets forever.
 Hiding them only delays the inevitable.](https://news.ycombinator.com/item?id=2439478)

 ### Equity